silversixpence-crypto/dapol/spec.md

 7. $\mathcal{A}$ guesses $l_u$ and calculates $c_u=g^{l_u}_1 g^{b_u}_2$
 8. If $c_u$ is equal to the commitment of the leaf node then $\mathcal{A}$ has guessed $l_u$ correctly, otherwise go back to the previous step

 The paper advises to keep $M$ the same across PoLs so that entities only need to request their verification key $w_u = \text{KDF}(M, \text{id}_u)$ from the exchange once, and then reuse it to do verification on all PoLs.
 Having the same master secret does not pose a security risk for $\mathcal{P}$ because it is only used to generate the verification keys for the entity, and it is passed through a key derivation function for this so that simply having the verification key does not allow one to guess the master secret in reasonable time.
-In order for this security to hold, however, it is important to have a master secret with high entropy ($>256$ bits).
+In order for this security to hold, however, it is important to have a master secret with high entropy ($>128$ bits, max supported is $256$ bits).

 #### Entity mapping $\epsilon$